 The Class of the ‘Men of Weapon’

 However, during most parts of the year, they were engaged in agricultural activities.
-And while regular soldiers were directly paid by the state (often in form of rations and housing), these reservists were paid in small lands – that could be cultivated by their family members for sustenance.
-Now once again, while in theory, this system works, the practicality of campaigns demanded better-trained soldiers than readily available (yet lesser effective) troops.
+While regular soldiers were directly paid by the state (often in the form of rations and housing), these reservists were paid in small lands – that could be cultivated by their family members for sustenance.
+Now once again, while in theory, this system works, the practicality of campaigns demanded better-trained soldiers than readily available (yet less effective) troops.

 Simply put, there was limited demand for iron weapons in the age we are talking about (circa 15th-13th century BC), which would have made their technological impact on the battlefield pretty unnoticeable.